Sports Massage is commonly used to:-

 Sports Massage Training

 Sports Massage training has changed a great deal over the years, and there are various levels of education and qualifications.
 Historically, one had to have completed a basic Massage Therapy course before being able to undertake the base Level 3 Sports Massage qualification.
-These days there are training providers running fast-track courses which take a day or even a week for the more advanced levels of qualification.
-However, many of the professional associations in the field have strict requirements governing hours relating to course; content, duration and hands-on practical.
-Hence, there are many qualifications and indeed practitioners who are not eligible for membership of said associations.
+Today there are training providers running fast-track courses which take a day or even a week for the more advanced levels of qualification.
+However, many of the professional associations in the field have strict educational requirements governing hours relating to course content, duration and hands-on practical.
+Hence, there are many qualifications and indeed, practitioners who are not eligible for membership of said associations.
 As of 2018, the highest (QCF) recognised Sports and Remedial Massage qualification is the BTEC Level 5.